murad-mustafazade/DENIM_Midterm_Project/README.md

 ## 1. Project Goal

 This project aims to analyze the publication landscape of 30 prominent economics journals over the past two decades (2005-2025).
-The primary goal is to investigate the representation of authors affiliated with Chinese institutions and to identify how this presence has evolved over time and across different tiers of journal prestige.
+It is often the case that the majority of articles within published journals are affiliated with American universities/authors.
+However, there is a common belief that this trend is changing over time.
+The primary goal of this project is to investigate the representation of authors affiliated with Chinese institutions and to identify how this presence has evolved over time and across different tiers of journal prestige.

 The key research questions are:

-- **How has the number of publications with China-affiliated authors changed in top economics journals since 2005?**
+- **How has the number of publications with foreign-affiliated authors changed in top economics journals since 2005?**

-- **Is there a significant difference in the representation of China-affiliated authors between top-tier, mid-tier, and lower-tier journals?**
+- **Is there a significant difference in the representation of foreign-affiliated authors between top-tier, mid-tier, lower-tier and field-specific journals?**

-- **What are the most common economic subfields for articles with China-affiliated authors?**
+- **What are the most common economic subfields for articles with foreign-affiliated authors?**

 ---

 ##  2. Data Source and Collection
 ### Data Source
 The sole data source for this project is the **Crossref API**.
-Crossref is a non-profit organization that maintains a massive, public database of scholarly publication metadata.
+Crossref is a non-profit organization that doesn't require an API key or authentification.
+Crossref maintains a massive, public database of scholarly publication metadata.
 This data is supplied directly by the publishers, ensuring it is a reliable and authoritative source for bibliographic information.

 ### Data Collection Method